 Luckily, individuals with T6 spinal cord injuries typically have normal functioning of their hands and arms.
 As a result, they can generally use their upper extremities to hold their bodies upright and compensate for lack of core strength.

 If they experience loss of sensation in those muscles, they may be unable to tell when they need to use the bathroom and become prone to accidents.

 Additionally, loss of motor control over the bladder muscles can cause urinary retention.
-When the bladder gets too full, urine can travel up to the kidneys and cause serious damage.
+When the bladder gets too full, urine can get stuck in or backed up to the kidneys and cause serious damage.